Hire us / Visit us / Welcome / Login or Register / Basket ()

 Monday 16 February to Saturday 16 May

-Debbie Todd is a portrait photographer based in County Durham.
+Debbie Todd is a socially engaged portrait photographer based in County Durham.
 Her practise concentrates on telling stories of marginalised people mainly from working class backgrounds in a fine art style.
-Inspired by old master painters and contemporary photographers, she tries to create images that engage the viewer visually to enable them to understand the story of the subject in their own way.
+Inspired by old master painters and contemporary photographers, she creates images that tell the sitters story and encourage empathy and inclusion, for some marginalised groups and communities.

-A mature student, Debbie graduated from the northern school of art with a first class honours degree in photographic practise during the summer of 2022.
-She is currently studying for her masters at the same institution and is due to graduate September 2023.
-Prior to her graduation, Debbie won the Anjool Malde Award and was shortlisted for the AOP student awards and the diversity challenge which was part of the photography show in Birmingham.
-Debbie created a book of fine art style portraits, which were sold through a Kickstarter project.
-To end the year she won the judges choice for the student section of the Bar-Tur Photo awards which will be part of an exhibition which she is attending in Berlin in 2023.
+As a working class artist, Debbie started her degree at the age of 38 and graduated from the northern school of art with a first class honours degree in photographic practise during the summer of 2022.
+She then went on to gain a distinction in her Masters in Arts Practise in 2023 before opening her studio within Ushaw College.
+Prior to her graduation, Debbie won the Anjool Malde Award and was shortlisted for the AOP student awards and to end the year she won the judges choice for the student section of the Bar-Tur Photo awards which will she attended the exhibition in Berlin in 2023.

 Footer